What is MIPS?

 Improvement Activities Scoring

-- One high-weighted activity and two medium-weighted activities
+- One high-weighted activity and two medium-weighted activities, or

-The APTA took the CMS’s full list of Improvement Activities, identified which apply to PTs and OTs, and created a comprehensive list to help with IA reporting.
-The list includes nine “medium” activities and three “high” activities.
+The APTA took CMS’s full list of Improvement Activities, identified which apply to PTs and OTs, and created a comprehensive list to help with reporting.
+The list currently includes 16 “medium” activities and four “high” activities.

 - groups with 15 or fewer clinicians,